 Or you can file your appeal online.

 Here is what is important Making the appeal on time is most important.
 After an appeal is made you have some additional time to gather or get information to support the reasoning you put in the appeal.
-Said another way: Appeal first and get your information when you can.
+Said another way: Appeal first and get your information to the Board when you can.
+Get more appeal informaiton here.

 L&I provides vocational services to injured workers who are not employable.
 Employability is a legal decision, based on facts and opinion.
 When considering whether they will provide vocational services L&I makes vocational decisions.
 If you don’t agree with a vocational decision then challenge it.
 Your dispute, request for reconsideration or appeal is the proper way to disagree with a vocational decision.
+Vocational disputes have some of their own rules.
 See: Disputing, Reconsidering or Appealing a Vocational Decision.

 Consult with an L&I lawyer if you have questions.
 The reason vocational challenges may seem complex is because they are complex.

 Disclaimer The information here and throughout this website is made available to you as a public service.
-I present it here because I believe you have a right to know important legal information.
+I present it here because I believe in access to justice and that you have a right to know important legal information.
 This legal information is not a substitute for legal advice.
-Legal advice is what lawyers do.
+Legal advice is what lawyers do when they apply your facts to the law.
 I recommend you consult with a lawyer about your case.
 Do not miss your time deadlines.

 Do it in time.
 Don’t miss a deadline.
 See Statute of Limitations (L&I)